DrMemCS/drmem/README.md

 **NOTE: This project is in a very, very early state.
 Eventually I want users to specify which drivers to use in `drmem.conf`.
 Right now every driver gets built and run.**

+Check out the source, run `cargo build --release`, and relax; this takes nearly an hour to build on my RPi 3+.
+On server boxes, it'll build much faster.

+Developers can run `cargo build` to create the debug version (found in `target/debug/drmemd`).

 ## Colophon